 With this focus on family Carnival completes it transformation from its "party ship" reputation to a full-fledged fun ship for families environment.

-Bring some heavy-duty sunglasses; thanks to the boundless imaginative (some would say hallucinogenic) designs of inventive designer Joe Farcus, Carnival ships are fervently garish.
+Bring some heavy-duty sunglasses for most of the fleet which features the imaginative (some would say hallucinogenic) designs of inventive designer Joe Farcus, Carnival ships are fervently garish.
 So much so that we feel compelled to coin a word to describe them; Farcusian.
 You can be munching a slice of pizza on Imagination's Lido deck, for instance, minding your own business, and suddenly realize you've been mesmerized by the bright purple and green neon tubing on the ceiling.
 Bring a sense of humor along with the sunglasses, and be ready to dispel all preconceived notions of acceptable color combinations.

 By the way, if you look closer you will see that what used to be neon is now more efficient, lower carbon footprint LED lighting.